The verdict: Inside the courtroom as Donald Trump learned he had been convicted

 The courtroom was packed with people, among them dozens of reporters, sketch artists, members of the public and Trump's son Eric.
 Bragg staffers crammed into the back row of the audience.
 Court personnel lined the wall next to the judge’s bench.
 Just two seats were unclaimed, occupied by a Van Gogh sunflower seat cushion and a newspaper that someone had not returned to claim.

 Just before 5 p.m., the judge returned to the bench.
-He reread the portentous note that said, “We the jury have reached a verdict,” and instructed court officers to bring the jury into the courtroom.
+He reread the portentous note and instructed court officers to bring the jury into the courtroom.

 The six alternate jurors, who sat through the testimony but weren’t part of deliberations, were brought into the courtroom and seated in the first row of the audience.